 1 package fudge-striped cookies

-32 pieces orange mini- Chiclets gum (we used colored M&M’s instead)
+32 pieces orange mini-Chiclets gum or orange M&M’s

 1. In a small bowl , combine frosting and food coloring.
 Remove paper liners from peanut butter cups.